-The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting period that may have significant risks that will cause a material adjustment to the carring amounts of assets and liabilities within the next financial year, are as follows.
+The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting period that may have significant risks that will cause a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are as follows.

-The outlook for the global economy still remains uncertain due to the COVID-19 pandemic, and there is no unified view as to when the pandemic will settle down.
-For this reason, at this point in time, the Company has no outlook for the next financial year.
-The Company assumes that production and sales activities of automobile parts will be likely to recover to a certain level in the next financial year as the pandemic settles down and economic activities resume in each region.
-Among the accounting estimates below, this effect mainly relates to the impairment loss on non-financial assets, recoverability of deferred tax assets, and measurment of fair value of financial instruments, however, there are no material impact on the consolidated financial statements for the year ended March 31, 2020.
-Due to the fact that these estimates include uncertainties, if unpredictable changes to assumptions lead to change in estimates, this may result in additional expenses or losses in the future.
+The outlook for the global economy still remains uncertain due to the COVID-19 pandemic.
+However, sales have been recovering steadily since the second quarter of the fiscal year ended March 31, 2021.
+The Company assumes that the current business environment will continue in the fiscal year ending March 31, 2022 and there will be no significant impact on automobile parts production and supply activities.
+Among the accounting estimates listed below, such assumptions were mainly used for the impairment loss on non-financial assets, recoverability of deferred tax assets, and measurement of fair value of financial instruments; however, there was no significant impact on the consolidated financial statements for the year ended March 31, 2021.
+As these estimates include uncertainties, if unpredictable changes to assumptions lead to changes in estimates, this may result in additional expenses or losses in the future.